Hypochlorite: Industrial and domestic uses

 Hypochlorites, especially of sodium ("liquid bleach", "Javel water") and calcium ("bleaching powder") are widely used, industrially and domestically, to whiten clothes, lighten hair color and remove stains.
 They were the first commercial bleaching products, developed soon after that property was discovered in 1785 by French chemist Claude Berthollet.

 Hypochlorites are widely used as broad spectrum disinfectants and deodorizers.
 That application started soon after French chemist Labarraque discovered those properties, around 1820 (still before Pasteur formulated his germ theory of disease).

 Laboratory uses

 As oxidizing agents

-Hypochlorite is the strongest oxidizing agent of the chlorine oxyanions.
 This can be seen by comparing the standard half cell potentials across the series; the data also shows that the chlorine oxyanions are stronger oxidizers in acidic conditions.